-Urine is normally pale yellow to dark amber in color, and is flat.
-A variety of factors, from diet to drugs and disease, can cause changes in the color and texture of your urine.
+Urine is normally pale yellow to dark amber in color and is also flat.
+A variety of factors, from diet to drugs to disease, can cause changes in the color and foaminess of your urine.

 If your urine looks foamy, it could be because your bladder is full and the urine is hitting the toilet fast enough to stir up the water.
-A condition you need to see your doctor about could also cause foamy urine.
+But conditions that could also cause foamy urine are causes to see your doctor about.

 Find out what makes your urine foam up and what you should do about it if it happens.

-If your urine is foamy, you should also look for other symptoms.
-These additional symptoms could be clues that a medical condition is causing the problem:
+If your urine is foamy, look for other symptoms as well.
+These symptoms could be clues that a medical condition is causing the problem:

 - swelling in your hands, feet, face, and abdomen, which could be a sign of fluid buildup from damaged kidneys